HughKeenan/project-game/FEATURES.md

 ![Wrong Password](documentation/features/sign_in/wrong_password.png)

-If the user signs in successfully, they will be redirected to the home page and receive the following message:
+If the user signs in successfully, they will be redirected to the home page and receive amessage like the following, updated for their username:

 ![Successful Sign in](documentation/features/sign_in/successful_sign_in.png)